youngboy/engine-docs/source/setup-node.md

 If Engine is not intercepting the requests, extension data will not be stripped from the response, unless you explicitly allow extension data in your configuration either with `Config.Frontend.Extensions` or by specifying `includeInResponse`:

-To instruct the proxy to strip extensions, set: "extensions": { "strip": ["cacheControl", "tracing", "myAwesomeExtension"] } within the frontends section of the configuration.
-By default, Apollo extensions: cacheControl and tracing are stripped.
+To instruct the proxy to strip extensions, set ```"extensions": { "strip": ["cacheControl", "tracing", "myAwesomeExtension"] }``` within the frontends section of the configuration.
+By default, Apollo `extensions: cacheControl` and `tracing` are stripped.

 Stripped extensions may still be returned if the client requests them via the includeInResponse query extension.
 To instruct the proxy to never return extensions, set "extensions": { "blacklist": ["tracing","mySecretExtension"] } within the frontends section of the configuration.
 By default, the Apollo tracing extension: tracing is blacklisted.